giodueck/torchbearer/configs/best.md

 Compare versions 106, 107, 114

 ## Refined masks (paying more attention to fields with paleochannels)
+All of these versions also did decently with the test products (IMO)

 ### Version 115
 This one only contains the updated version of the T20KNA mask.